psi-im/psi/Readme-cmake.txt

   to set Hunspell library root directory

->  -DPRODUCTION=ON
+>  -DDEV_MODE=ON

-  to install needed libs to run Psi/Psi+.
-When you running cmake from MXE you also need to enable USE_MXE flag
+  to enable prepare-bin-libs target.
+Allows to copy needed libraries to run Psi/Psi+.

 >  -DENABLE_PORTABLE=ON

-  to build portable version (not need to rename binary)
+  to build portable version (not need to rename binary).
+Enables prepare-bin-libs target

 ### To build OTRPLUGIN in OS WINDOWS you need to set additional variables